Whatsapp Icon

 Bulky Disease

-In some cases, regardless of the stage, lymphoma can be classified as "bulky disease."
-This is when there is a large tumor mass, typically greater than 10 cm.
+In some cases, regardless of the stage, lymphoma can be classified as a "bulky disease."
+This is when there is a large tumour mass, typically greater than 10 cm.
 It may require special treatment consideration.

 Additional Factors